vormkracht10/laravel-seo-scanner/README.md

 > Note: The command will only check the SEO score of the url and output the score in the CLI.
 It will not save the score to the database.

-### Scanning a single route in an SPA application
+### Scanning routes in an SPA application

-If you have an SPA application, you may want to check the SEO score of a specific route.
-You can do this by running the following command:
+If you have an SPA application, you can enable javascript rendering.
+This will use a headless browser to render the content.
+To enable javascript rendering, set the `javascript` option to `true` in the config file.
+You can also enable javascript rendering for a single route by adding the `--javascript` option to the command:

 ```bash
 php artisan seo:scan-url https://vormkracht10.nl --javascript